Levigty/ACL/README.md

-# 3s-CACA
+# ACL

-This is an official PyTorch implementation of **"Self-Supervised Action Recognition by Cross-Model Adversarial and Cross-Stream Aggregation" **.
+This is an official PyTorch implementation of **"Joint Adversarial and Collaborative Learning for Self-Supervised Action Recognition" **.

 ![](./fig/3s-CACA.png)